Ian-McIntosh/311-Publish/README.md

 Finally, create another folder named 'reproject' inside of the Exported_Tif_Files.

-Once you have done all this you can run the cells in the [HazardEstimates.ipynb](HazardEstimates.ipynb).
+Once you have done all this you can run the cells in the [Model-Creation.ipynb](Model-Creation.ipynb).
 This should end with the creation and saving of your model.